Azure/azure-docs-sdk-dotnet/api/overview/azure/powerbi-embedded.md

 ms.service: multiple
 ---

-# Azure PowerBI Embedded libraries for .NET
+# Power BI Embedded libraries for .NET

 [Power BI](https://powerbi.microsoft.com/) is a cloud-based business analytics service that gives you a single view of your most critical business data.